 ^ Back to top ^

 Undergraduate certificate students are not eligible for federal financial aid.

 How much is tuition?

-Tuition information can be found on the Tuition and Financial Aid page
+Tuition information can be found on the Tuition page.

 When is tuition due?

 Tuition is due shortly after your registration.
 Your account and any financial aid information will be visible on CAESAR.